This topic outlines some guidelines for writing documentation.

 - When the use of bold would be confusing or overwhelming.

 - For example, if you have subheadings that use bold and very little text beside UI element names, too much text would be bold.
 In such a case you might use quotations around UI element names, as an exception.

-- Describe series of clicks by order of execution.
+- Describe series of clicks by order of execution using ">" progressions into menus.

-- Give directions based on the top right Admin drop-down
+- Give instructions only applicable to admins based on the top right (Admin) menu.

 - Give directions based on options in the left nav bar.
-Never assume that the left nav bar is visible to anyone.
+It went away years ago.

 - Use active voice.
 Let's do something in this topic!

 - -ing.
-It makes titles longer (the TOC is space constrained on width), it's passive and it's boring.
+It makes titles longer, it's passive and it's boring.

-- Yes, you may have to mix noun phrases (Field Properties) and imperatives (Create a Dataset) in a TOC section.
+- Yes, you may have to mix noun phrases (Field Editor) and imperatives (Create a Dataset) in a TOC section.
 Still, it's usually possible to keep subsections internally consistent.

 Use the same verb form (e.g., participles, imperatives or infinitives) consistently in bullets and titles.